Frequently Asked Questions

 You will be welcomed into Cleveland Clinic family through a system orientation on your first day of employment.
 Soon thereafter, you will be afforded time to complete a variety of online educational modules vital for successful completion of the residency.
-You will be paired with a pharmacist mentor for a six week period at the start of the residency to learn and understand the wide variety of daily duties of a practicing pharmacist at Fairview Hospital.
+You will be trained by a pharmacist for a five week period at the start of the residency to learn and understand the wide variety of daily duties of a practicing pharmacist at Fairview Hospital.

 How many hours will I be “on duty”?

 How much excused time is available?

-Residents are provided 10 days of paid time off during the resident year.
+Residents are provided 10 days of paid excused time during the resident year.
 Residents are encouraged to utilize days in late January and February to interview for future positions.

 What projects or presentations are required in addition to daily clinical activities?

-Residents will be responsible for a medication use evaluation (MUE), research project, Pharmacy and Therapeutics Monograph as well as completion of drug information questions, journal club presentations, formal presentations to various levels of Hospital staff, case presentations and nursing unit in-services on a varying schedule.
+Residents will be responsible for a medication use evaluation (MUE), research project, Pharmacy and Therapeutics Monograph as well as completion of drug information questions, journal club presentations, formal presentations to various levels of Hospital staff, and case presentations.

 Do I attend professional conferences throughout the residency?

 Does Fairview Hospital support travel to conferences?

-Fairview Hospital will reimburse pharmacy practice residents for travel to and from the ASHP Midyear Meeting, Resident trip and a Residency Conference.
+Fairview Hospital will reimburse pharmacy residents for travel to and from the ASHP Midyear Meeting, Resident trip and a Residency Conference.
 Residents are also reimbursed for miles driven for travel to and from local events.

 What other educational opportunities are available?

-Pharmacy practice residents will have the opportunity to precept students from various pharmacy schools throughout the Cleveland area.
+Pharmacy residents will have the opportunity to precept students from various pharmacy schools throughout the Cleveland area.
 Residents will have the opportunity to attend a wide variety of leadership and employee engagement activities during the residency year.
-Fairview Hospital has an active medical residency program that affords the pharmacy resident an opportunity to not only learn and teach medical residents but it also presents an opportunity to meet and network with these medical professionals on a daily basis.
+Fairview Hospital has an active medical residency program that affords the pharmacy resident an opportunity to not only learn and teach medical residents but also presents an opportunity to meet and network with these medical professionals on a daily basis.